VSpectrum/cashflow/README.md

 The controller.py is the equivalent to a urls.py (if from a Django background).
 Here is where routing is handled.
 Due to the small scope of the app, we only have 2 views; one providing the landing page, the other being the endpoint used for performing the payment plan calculations.

-Tests.py is where we leverage pytest to help automate the running of tests.
-Currently we there are tests that ensure the validations work as expected and the calculations for base cases work as expected.
+tests.py is where we leverage pytest to help automate the running of tests.
+Currently there are tests that ensure the validations work as expected and the calculations for base cases work as expected.
 We can further extend these tests for edge-case testing.

 #### config
-In config's settings.py we describe some further settings of this project, such as where templates (html) files are found, staticfiles (js, css, imgs) would be found, and also security settings.
+In config's settings.py we describe some further settings of this project, such as where templates (html) files are found, staticfiles (js, css, imgs) would be found, as well as security and interface settings.

-Currently for the sake of demo-ing CORs is disabled and the API can be used without any domains whitelisted.
+Currently for the sake of demo-ing CORs is disabled and the API can be used without any domain names whitelisted.

 #### templates
 The layout is found here.
-A single view has been leveraged (producing a single-page) which aids in preventing reloading of resources (assuming it is not optimized by remaining cached in user browser).
+A single view has been leveraged (producing a single-page app) which aids in preventing reloading of resources (assuming it is not optimized by remaining cached in user browser).

 #### static
 Customized js and css can be found in their respective directories in the cashflow.js and cashflow.css files.
-By leveraging bootstrap, minimal frontend custom work needed to be done (though this requires loading bootstrap+jquery which might be considered an expensive network call)
+By leveraging bootstrap, minimal frontend custom work needed to be done (though this requires loading bootstrap+jquery which might be considered an expensive network call).

 ## Running the project